Phonak vs Unitron

 These days, there are all sorts of hearing aids on the market, with unique features, functions, styles, and technologies.
 It’s important to take time and shop around to find the best hearing aid for your needs.
 With so many brands and models to choose from, it can be a daunting process to narrow down your options.
 Phonak and Unitron are two iconic hearing aid brands owned by the same parent company, Sonova.
 Let’s take a look at how their products compare.

-Phonak's Marvel line is the flagship of the brand.
+Phonak’s Marvel line is the flagship of the brand.
 These devices use a sophisticated automatic scheme analyzer to set volume and microphone behavior automatically as you move throughout your day.
 They also provide a direct connection to iPhones and Android devices as well as built-in connectivity to their premium remote Roger microphones.
-For my patients with severe difficulty hearing well in background noise, this combination of features is among the best in the business.
-For a closer look at Phonak's hearing aids, check out this year's Phonak review.
+For my patients with severe difficulty hearing well in environments with background noise, this combination of features is among the best in the business.
+For a closer look at Phonak’s hearing aids, check out this year’s Phonak review.

 Unitron shares some basic tech with Phonak, but because it’s the “little brother” of Phonak, the prices tend to be a little lower.
 Their accessories are identical, and Unitron offers an excellent set of solutions for most of my patients.
 Unitron has had a solid footing in the pediatric market for many years, so if you’ve had hearing loss for most of your life, you may have worn Unitron devices in school.
 You can still benefit from the same technology and great customer service as an older adult since the company offers solutions for seniors as well.